Revisiting Jewish heritage in Spain

 Once again,

-or Madrid, with celebrations of Bar and Bat mitzvah, Shabbat and the High
+Jewish life blooms in Barcelona and other cities, with celebrations of B'nei mitzvah, Shabbat and the High

 of art.